2: Perfect Pizza Sauce and Pizza Marinara Mistake?

 Vegan Pizza Marinara

-Combine all components in a bowl, mix nicely, and permit to sit down for at least an hour to meld flavors.
-By making your sauces, you may make certain they’re vegan and tailored to your flavor alternatives.
+Combine all ingredients in a bowl, mix well, and let sit for at least an hour to meld the flavors.
+By making your own sauces, you can ensure they’re vegan and tailored to your flavor preferences.

 Cultural Significance